Nesma-Mostafa/RNA_Kmers/Scripts/README.md

   - repeat the kmer in the followed line by the stored frequency
   - save the new file with the original one name followed by 1

+- ```MergeNormaData.py``` this script for merge all the normal data files into one file with lable 0

+- ```MergeTumerData.py``` this script for merge all the Tumer data files into one file with lable 1